 - If you mix 1 tablespoon ground flax meal with 3 tablespoons warm water and let it sit for 5-10 minutes, it becomes a thick gel that can be a substitute for one egg in baked goods.

-- Or, if it's rise you're looking for, I use and to make my banana bread rise.
+- Or, if it's rise you're looking for, I use apple cider vinegar and baking soda to make my banana bread rise.
 It's weird science-y stuff I know nothing about, except that it works.

 - For a scramble, use crumbled firm tofu, seasoned with turmeric, black pepper, salt, onion powder and garlic powder.
 If you want to add a sulphur-egg-like taste, add a pinch of kala namak, which is also called black salt.